 An aerial view of the University of Washington, 1932.
 The large student movement of the 1930s organized a series of anti-fascist and antiwar protests at UW in the buildup to World War II.
-(Image courtesy of the Museum of History and Industry)
+(Image courtesy of Special Collections, University of Washington Libraries)

 This page is one part of a multi-part illustrated history, written by Jessie Kindig, that provides an overview of regional and national antiwar experiences.
 Click the link below to be taken to each section.